Role profiles

 Tasks*

-Please enter a list of tasks that the users will be doing in this role.
-Bear in mind that these will be displayed as bullet points to volunteers.
-Once you have entered the first line, press the "Add" button next to it.
+Please enter a list of general types of tasks that the users will be doing in this role.
+Bear in mind that these will be displayed as bullet points to volunteers so don't add too many.
+About six is generally the right level for a volunteer role.
+Once you have entered the first line, press the "Add" button next to it before typing the next one.

 Skills needed*